StanTechTips/Copilot-Help-Desk-Agent/04 - Build the "Submit a Ticket" topic/README.md

 ```

 > **Tip:** The more trigger phrases you add, the better the agent
-> is at recognising when a user wants to raise a ticket.
+> is in recognising when a user wants to raise a ticket.

 ---